-The replacement flights have been frequently cancelled since.
+The infamous Tajik Air Dushanbe – Khorog fligh stopped running in 2017, and replacement flights have been frequently cancelled since.
+In June 2020, it was announced that Tajik Air would resume the flight.
 All updates are welcome in the Dushanbe – Khorog flight topic.

 Views are spectacular (Youtube) on either side, but best ones are on the right hand side going from Dushanbe to Khorog, or left hand side on the way back – you will be looking out over Afghanistan most of the way.
 Having said that, the view out the right hand side seems equally impressive, and the windows are big so you can see out both sides from pretty much any seat in the plane (including the aisle seats on the right hand side).